nicolascuervo/CreditScoringDashboard/README.md

 hereby is presented the dashboard for interacting with the [API](https://github.com/nicolascuervo/CreditScoringAPI) that serves ONE model for ONE client loan request

+A fonctionning version can be found at : https://credit-score-dashboard-886b059eff82.herokuapp.com/

 # How to use
 ## Locally
 the following environment variables are to be defined in a file '.env' at root: